Nivetha-Narayanan/verilog-rtl-design-and-verification-portfolio/days/day_02/README.md

 <summary><b>Touch here to see more</b></summary>

   - A combinational logic circuit that can add two binary digits (bits) and a carry bit, and produces a sum bit and a carry bit as output is known as a full-adder.
-  - A full adder circuit adds three binary digits, where two are the inputs and one is the carry forwarded from the previous addition.the carry to other adder.
+  - A full adder circuit adds three binary digits, where two are the inputs and one is the carry forwarded from the previous addition.
     - **Inputs**: 1bit **A**,**B**,**Cin**.
     - **Outputs**: 1bit **Sum**,**Carry**.
  ### Block Diagram